This is part two of our WTF IS AI?! series. Read part one on modern AI techniques if you missed it.

 Will superhuman machines be good or bad for humanity?
 While no one can predict what superintelligence will look like, we can take measures today to increase the likelihood that intelligent systems we design are effective, ethical, and elevate human goals and values.

 How we build today’s “Systems That Learn”, “Systems That Create”, and “Systems That Relate” will affect how we build tomorrow’s “Systems That Master” and “Systems That Evolve”.
-We go into a more detailed discussion of the Machine Intelligence Continuum and how to design beneficial AI systems in our executive introduction to artificial intelligence below:

 This is part two of our WTF IS AI?! series.
 Read part one on modern AI techniques if you missed it.